AckerlyXu/heima/articles/event-hubs/event-hubs-dotnet-standard-getstarted-receive-eph.md

     using System.Threading.Tasks;
     ```

-2. Add constants to the `Program` class for the Event Hubs connection string, Event Hub name, storage account container name, storage account name, and storage account key.
+2. Add constants to the `Program` class for the event hub connection string, event hub name, storage account container name, storage account name, and storage account key.
 Add the following code, replacing the placeholders with their corresponding values.

     ```csharp
     private const string EhConnectionString = "{Event Hubs connection string}";